teocala/DUBeat/README.md

 ### MAIN INSTRUCTIONS FOR THE USE:
+- To use the code, modify the variable `LIFEX_PATH` in Makefile.inc specifying your local LifeX directory.
 - Other applications/problems can be easily implemented.
 Just follow the above problems structure and overridden methods at need.
 Note that the supplement of a new type of DG matrix needs to be added in the `DG_Assemble` methods.
 - As for now, simplices meshes can not be built runtime in LifeX.
 Therefore, some reference meshes are provided in the folder `meshes`.
 In case you need to use your own mesh files, you need to change the default create_mesh function.